 AND THEN THEY DIDN’T PUT HIM ON THE PLANE.

-Thank goodness L, the breeder, called NWA to confirm that both puppies they shipped today (mine and a dog headed for another city) were on their way.
+Thank goodness L, the breeder, called the airline to confirm that both puppies they shipped today (mine and a dog headed for another city) were on their way.
 Because that’s when they told her, well, we didn’t really get that little guy on the plane.
-NWA gave her some convoluted tale about there being “too much cargo” on the plane or something – although I’m damned if I can see how one tiny puppy and his plastic crate could overload a commercial jet.
-That would have been Flight 563 from Minneapolis to Denver, just to be specific.
-And that’s Northwest Airlines, NWA, just to be really specific.
+The airline gave her a tale about there being “too much cargo” on the plane or something – although I’m damned if I can see how one tiny puppy and his plastic crate could overload a commercial jet.
 I suspect some ramp rat was sneaking a smoke break or something instead of tending to business, and the pup was left off the plane by negligence.
 But we’ll never really know.